 PERFECT WAVE ACCESS

 Perfect Wave during Gauley Season is another amazing wave to explore.
 Once again access can be a challenge.
 Parking is limited and is often consumed by boaters by 10:00AM.
 If you want a spot, plan to arrive by 9:00AM.
 There is a spot for about three cars along the road against the hillside.
+Park along the hillside only, vehicles need the other side for passing oncoming traffic.
 When parking here attempt to be completely off the road as rafting buses need room to get through.
 If there are more then three cars, then drop off your gear and park at the bottom parking lot and walk back.
 If an NPS vehicle is at the top of the road then all lots are full and you have arrived too late.
 Please do not challenge the Park employee or try to persuade them to let you in.
 Parking along the road is on a trial basis and the privilege can be taken away at anytime.
 Fortunately, all of this is only an issue for about the first three weekends of Gauley Season.

 Once again, slow down, yield to traffic, and be forewarned that the buses do not stop when they side swipe your car at the roadside parking (yes, this has happened).